KAAR1998/FinalProject/README.md

 Using a dataset of close to 54,000 diamonds' prices and attributes I conducted data analysis, visualisation and numerous predictions to find the optimal model to predict the price of a diamond based on their characteristics.

+Once the optimal model had been found, I applied it towards building an application that effectively predicts the price of your diamond if all the necessary attributes are are entered.
+The code for the building of the application can be found in the "app" folder within this repository.

 #  Data

 The dataset was taken from  Kaggle and can be found here- https://www.kaggle.com/datasets/shivam2503/diamonds.